What to do if you have lost your Galaxy device

 From the SmartThings Find website, just select Extend battery life on the right side, and then select Extend.

 Maximum power saving mode will automatically activate.
 In this mode, your device’s battery can last for literally days.

 Make your phone or tablet play a ringtone

 If your phone or tablet is somewhere in your home or car but you still can’t seem to find it, you can make it ring so you’ll be able to locate it.

-From the Find My Mobile website, select Ring on the right side, and then select Ring again.
-A ringtone will start sounding for one minute, even if the phone or tablet is set to Mute, Silent, or Vibrate.
-If you find the device, you can turn off the ringing by swiping Dismiss.
+From the SmartThings Find website, select Ring on the right side, and then select Start.
+A ringtone will start sounding for one minute, even if the phone or tablet is set to Mute or Vibrate.

 Remotely lock your phone or tablet